Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 The California bander is really a fantastic option for any animal age and any level of experience with banding.

-As unsettling as some of the pictures can be, I hope to give assurance to the next person to castrate their animal by viewing a healthy and natural process.
+As unsettling as some of the pictures can be, I hope to give assurance to you as you make the decision to castrate your animal by viewing a healthy and natural process.

 Leave a Reply